-Above: The Industry Fan by the Modern Fan Company in galvanized steel; $360 from YLighting.
+Above: The Industry Fan by the Modern Fan Company in galvanized steel; $360 at YLighting.

-Above: The Lapa Ceiling Fan, designed by Ron Rezek, comes in three body finishes (shown here in galvanized steel) and four blade colors; $360 from YLighting.
+Above: The Lapa Ceiling Fan, designed by Ron Rezek, comes in three body finishes (shown here in galvanized steel) and four blade colors; $360 at YLighting.

-Above: The Energy Star-approved Velo Ceiling Fan comes in a nickel or white finish; $392 at DWR.
+Above: The Energy Star–approved Velo Ceiling Fan comes in nickel (shown) and white; $392 at Design Within Reach.

-Above: The well-priced 48-Inch Ceiling Fan by Emerson is available in brushed steel or white, and starts at $159 from Lumens.
+Above: The well-priced 48-Inch Ceiling Fan by Emerson is available in brushed steel (shown) and white, and starts at $169 at Lumens.

 Above: The Haiku Fan comes in several colors and lengths.
-The Haiku Bamboo 60, Standard Mount in Caramel, shown here, is $945 from Big Ass Fans.
+The Haiku Bamboo 60, Standard Mount in Caramel (shown) is $995 from Haiku.

 Above: The Schoolhouse Ceiling Fan is available in three colors and two blade spans; $476 from Barn Light Electric.

 Above: The simple Pemba 3-Blade Ceiling Fan by Faro costs £217.99 ($310.52) at Wayfair.